Information for Visitors

 If you are looking for information about sights and attractions on the main island of Okinawa, including access via public transport, a good option is japan-guide.com:

 Some smaller islands, like the Keramas, can easily be reached via ferry for a weekend trip.
 Many researchers at OIST enjoy outdoor activities like diving, hiking, snorkeling, or surfing so be sure to ask around if you are interested.

 Some visitors are interested in learning Japanese while they are at OIST.
-Courses on campus are available for TSVP visitors too, especially if they arrive around the start of a new semester.
+Courses on campus are available for TSVP visitors too, especially if you arrive around the start of a new semester.

 Shortly before your arrival we will send you our "welcome package" via email.
 It contains campus maps, shuttle bus schedules, and other useful information.
-You can also download the files uploaded at the bottom of the On-Campus Housing subpage.
+You can also download the files from the links at the bottom of the On-Campus Housing subpage.